back

 Be Specific

-When offering feedback, it’s essential to be clear and specific about the issue needing improvement.
+When offering feedback, be clear and specific about the issue needing improvement.
 Vague comments can lead to confusion and may not effectively address the core problem.
 Instead of making general statements, outline the precise aspects that can be improved.

 • Avoid: “Your presentation wasn’t engaging.”